Corey Dickerson Player Props: Nationals vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Cardinals pitching staff ranks 21st in MLB.
+- The Cardinals pitching staff is 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- The Cardinals have a 4.42 team ERA that ranks 19th among all MLB pitching staffs.
+- The Cardinals have the 20th-ranked team ERA across all league pitching staffs (4.43).

-- Cardinals pitchers combine to give up 72 home runs (one per game), the fifth-fewest in baseball.
+- Cardinals pitchers combine to surrender the second-fewest home runs in baseball (72 total, one per game).

-- Flaherty (3-5) gets the starting nod for the Cardinals in his 15th start of the season.
-He has a 4.64 ERA in 73 2/3 innings pitched, with 75 strikeouts.
+- Mikolas gets the start for the Cardinals, his 16th of the season.
+He is 4-4 with a 4.36 ERA and 63 strikeouts in 86 2/3 innings pitched.

-- The righty last pitched on Tuesday against the San Francisco Giants, when he tossed 4 1/3 innings, allowing six earned runs while giving up 10 hits.
+- His most recent time out came on Friday against the New York Mets, when the right-hander tossed six innings, surrendering six earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.